Not every purchase needs to be practical—some just make life better.

 One person bought an $800 vacuum cleaner and said it’s like driving a BMW in the vacuum world.
 It’s made vacuuming fun for this person.

 Another one commented on it, “I second this.
 After many bagless/wind tunnel vacuums, we finally splurged on a Miele canister.
-You can never go back once you’ve seen [the] quality.”
+You can never go back once you’ve seen the quality.”

 2. Being a Single Woman

-Lisse said, “I am a single woman and lived alone for most of my adult life, even when it stretched my budget.
+Lisse said, “I am a single woman and have lived alone for most of my adult life, even when it stretched my budget.
 Was it the smart financial decision?
 No. Did it greatly increase my peace of mind and mental well-being?
 Hell, yes!”

 Another added that she loves knowing that when she gets home, everything will be where it was left.
 No one will have eaten her food, and her cat is still inside with no chance she was accidentally let out.
 Plus, if she’s tired and wants to go to bed before cleaning up or rushing to work without putting anything away, there’s no pressure because she answers to no one.
 Her words, not mine.